AaronFilson/cookie-stand/README.md

 Update 7 : Changed style of public page, added fancy fish, changed layout.
 Moved h2 out of merch background image, and tuned merch div.

+Update 8 : Added links to public page, added border to merch, and started on table for the sales info.